 In both cases, the distance between the module and the external PCB needs to be precisely fixed to 1mm to avoid stress on the connector.
 One of the possible solutions are SMT spacers: Würth Elektronik 9774010943

 VIGO Photonics S.A. reserves the right to change these specifications at any time without notification. www.vigophotonics.com

 MECHANICAL LAYOUT

-FIGURE 21.
-Dimensions of the AMS6140-01 (given in mm)
+FIGURE 20.
+Dimensions of AMS3140-01/AMS6140-01 (given in mm)